113ll3/Ibmclouddocscli/idt/jetbrains.md

 # IBM Cloud Developer Tools for Jetbrains IDEs
 {: #ibm-dev-tools-for-jetbrains}

-The {{site.data.keyword.Bluemix_notm}} developer tools extension for Jetbrains IDEs, which include `IntelliJ`, `WebStorm`, `Android Studio`, and more, provides new menu entries to directly acess {{site.data.keyword.dev_cli_notm}} CLI commands from within the IDE.
+The {{site.data.keyword.Bluemix}} developer tools extension for Jetbrains IDEs, which include `IntelliJ`, `WebStorm`, `Android Studio`, and more, provides new menu entries to directly acess {{site.data.keyword.dev_cli_notm}} CLI commands from within the IDE.
 It enables you to quickly access a subset of `ibmcloud dev` commands for both Docker and CloudFoundry workflows, including app deployment, starting/stopping/restarting apps on {{site.data.keyword.Bluemix_notm}}, viewing remote app logs, and more – all without the need to leave the editor’s context.
 {:shortdesc}

 ![Screen capture of the IBM Cloud Developer Tools running within WebStorm IDE.](jetbrains.png "{{site.data.keyword.Bluemix_notm}} developer tools menu example running within WebStorm IDE")